 In Dharavi, there were several other companies offering tours, but these companies were not reinvesting into the community, they were allowing photography of the slum, and they were just generally capitalising on the amount of interest in Dharavi.
 Personally, I would also not go alone to Dharavi, as I would be concerned about not respecting peoples’ privacy without a proper guide, although everyone has different views on this.

-If considering going on a slum tour, these are questions I would ask:
+If considering going on a slum tour, here are some of the questions I would ask myself:

 - What good is my presence there going to do? (in this case contributing financially to Reality Gives)